 The command PANELID or PANELID ON causes all subsequent panels to be displayed with the identifier of the panel shown at the beginning of line 1 (provided the panel contains a protected-field attribute byte in row 1 column 1, and no other attribute bytes in the next eight character positions).
 The command PANELID OFF suppresses display of the panel identifiers.
-OFF mode is in effect at the beginning of a PDF session.
+PANELID is OFF at the beginning of a PDF session.

 Note: The SPLIT, RFIND, RCHANGE, SWAP, and CURSOR commands are sensitive to the current cursor position and are most easily entered using PF keys.
-The four scrolling commands are also cursor-sensitive if the scroll amount is set to "CSR".
+The four scrolling commands are also cursor-sensitive if the scroll amount is set to "CUR".
 See "Scrolling."